Gustav Kuhn: Tiroler Festspiele Erl

 The accusations of plagiarism led to an examination procedure by a "Commission for Ensuring Good Scientific Practice" of the University of Salzburg, which had accepted the dissertation.
 The commission found that Kuhn's doctoral thesis "contained plagiarised text passages in addition to technical errors".
 These had already been identified in two dissertation reports in 1969.
 However, it was not enough to deprive Kuhn of his academic title because "the plagiarised text passages are found in a part of the thesis which, according to the structure of the thesis, is of an illustrative character.
 Kuhn does not attempt in any way or at any point to pass these passages off as his own statements," the statement said.
 Rather, Kuhn had unmistakably referred to foreign thoughts.
 "The fact that their origin was not carefully proven in part constitutes a deficiency in craftsmanship, but does not permit a finding of intentional deception, either in itself or in context."
 Plagiarism researcher Stefan Weber strongly disagreed with this opinion.

 In July 2018, five female musicians complained of sexual assault by Kuhn in an open letter.
 The assaults allegedly occurred between 1998 and 2017, when the female musicians were employed by the Tyrolean Festival Erl.
 Following the conclusion of the 2018 summer programme, Kuhn then suspended his position as artistic director of the Festival on 31 July 2018 with immediate effect until the allegations had been fully clarified.
 In September 2018, he also took leave of absence as conductor in Erl, shortly before eight (male) artists and former staff members supported the authors of the open letter in a statement of solidarity on 29 September.
-At the same time, an extensive report appeared in the Austrian news magazine Profil, which fleshed out the accusations and provided further details on the causa under the title "Comprehensive accusations against Erl artistic director Kuhn".
+At the same time, an extensive report appeared in the Austrian news magazine Profil, which fleshed out the accusations and provided further details on the case under the title "Comprehensive accusations against Erl artistic director Kuhn".
 An interview with Kuhn, in which he was again confronted with the allegations, took place on 22 October 2018 in the programme Zeit im Bild.

-On 24 October 2018, it was announced that Kuhn was stepping down from all his functions with immediate effect.
+On 24 October 2018, it was announced that Kuhn was immediately stepping down from all his functions.
 In October 2018, Bernd Loebe was presented as Kuhn's successor, taking over the directorship on 1 September 2019 alongside the directorship of the Frankfurt Opera.

 In November 2019, the Equal Treatment Commission of the Austrian Chancellery ruled that sexual harassment by Kuhn had undoubtedly occurred.
-Nevertheless, in March 2020, the investigation against Kuhn was discontinued, since in most cases "any criminally relevant conduct had already become time-barred [...] or [...] had not been punishable at the time of the offence in question" by the time the investigation began.
+Nevertheless, in March 2020, the investigation against Kuhn was discontinued, since in most cases "any criminally relevant conduct had already become time-barred ... or ... had not been punishable at the time of the offence in question" by the time the investigation began.